Reby0217/ids706-finalProject/README.md

 ---

+## Microservice

 ### Infrastructure as Code (IaC) with AWS CDK

-Our project utilizes the AWS CDK to define and provision our cloud infrastructure, ensuring a consistent, reliable, and secure setup across development, testing, and production environments.
-AWS CDK allows for declarative infrastructure management using familiar programming languages, enabling version control and reducing deployment errors.
+Our project leverages the AWS Cloud Development Kit (CDK) to define and provision our cloud infrastructure, ensuring a consistent, reliable, and secure setup across development, testing, and production environments.
+The AWS CDK allows for declarative infrastructure management using familiar programming languages like Python, enabling version control and significantly reducing the likelihood of deployment errors.

 #### Key Features:
-- **DynamoDB Tables**: Managed NoSQL databases with specified partition keys.
+- **DynamoDB Tables**: We manage NoSQL databases with specified partition keys to efficiently handle large-scale data.
-- **Lambda Functions**: Serverless functions for backend operations such as data handling and user authentication.
+- **Lambda Functions**: Our backend operations are powered by serverless functions that handle data processing and user authentication, seamlessly integrating with our data pipeline.
-- **Security**: Explicit permission definitions enhance security and compliance.
+- **Security**: We employ explicit permission definitions to enhance security and ensure compliance with best practices.

 #### Code Snippet:
 ```python